MaximRouiller/blog.decayingcode.com/source/_draft/scrapper.md

     var samplesToAdd = tasks.Select(x => x.Result).ToList();
     await context.CallActivityAsync("DownloadSamples_SaveAllToDatabase", samplesToAdd);
 }
 ```

-So let's decompose what we see here.
-First, I call a function to retrieve the list of all Public Repositories available on `Azure-Sampels` and wait for the results before going any further.
-This, returns about 900 `SampleRepository`.
-Then, we create an array of Tasks and go through our 900 elements and start a function without an `await` for each of them.
+So let's decompose this together.
+First, I call a function to retrieve the list of over 900 Public Repositories available on `Azure-Samples` and `await` for the results before going any further.
+Then, we create an array of Tasks and go through our samples and start a function without an `await` for each of them.
 We're *fanning out* the execution of those functions to be run and scaled by the cloud automatically.
-We're not using `await` here otherwise, they would run sequencially instead of in parallel.
+We're not using `await` here.
+Otherwise, they would run sequentially instead of in parallel.

-Once all of them are initialized, we wait for all of them to finish.
-Finally, we aggregate the `Samples` object that has been returned by those functions into a list and send it finally to a function that will save them in a database.
+Then task then need to be `await`ed till completion.
+Finally, we aggregate the `Samples` object that has been returned by those functions into a list.
+Finally, we send it to a function to save them in a database.
 We've successfully *fanned-in* the results of 100s of functions.
-No additional code.
+There is no need for a third-party system.
 No other configurations.
+No complex messaging architecture.
+Just code.

 Just like that, we've made a complex parallel problem easy.

-## Talking about the Orchestrator Function
+## Orchestrator are special functions

-Functions with the [`OrchestrationTrigger` behaves widely differently than normal Azure Function.](https://docs.microsoft.com/azure/azure-functions/durable-functions-bindings?WT.mc_id=maximerouiller-blog-marouill#trigger-behavior) With that attribute, it becomes an Orchestrator.
+Functions with the [`OrchestrationTrigger` behaves widely differently than normal Azure Function](https://docs.microsoft.com/azure/azure-functions/durable-functions-bindings?WT.mc_id=maximerouiller-blog-marouill#trigger-behavior).
+This trigger is what makes a normal Azure Function an Orchestrator Function.

-Its behavior are extremely different than other Functions.
-It will be called multiple times at different moment to orchestrate the execution of those functions.
-It is of the utmost importance that you do not calculate time and don't access external resources (SQL, Storage, API, etc.) in there.
-This function will be checking the status of those functions we started by re-executing the orchestrator function multiple times.
+Its behaviors are incredibly different than other Functions.
+It is called multiple times at different moment to orchestrate the execution of those functions.
+It is of the utmost importance that you do not calculate time and access external resources (e.g., SQL, Storage, API) in that context.
+The orchestrator is tasked to execute and track the status of those functions we started by executing itself repeatedly when something changes.
+You want the orchestrator function to be deterministic, meaning the same code executed at a different time need to give the same result.
+So no `DateTime`, no `Math.Random` or `Guid.NewGuid()` should be in an orchestrator.

-It's also important to note that every call that you make using `CallActivityAsync` won't be reexecuted twice.
-Results are cached and will be handled by the Durable Functions SDK.
+It's also important to note that every call that you make using `CallActivityAsync` won't be executed more than once for the same orchestrator instance.
+Results are cached and handled by the Durable Functions.

-# Taking things up a notch
+# Advanced Scenario: Orchestrating Orchestrators

 Isn't it amazing?
-Now, I have an Orchestrator that will make 900 calls to the `DownloadSamples_UpdateRepositoryData` activity that will retrieve as much information as possible from the GitHub API.
-But what if I have multiple orchestrators?
+Now, I have an Orchestrator that instantiate over 900 `DownloadSamples_UpdateRepositoryData` functions to download data from the GitHub API.
+What would happen if I had multiple orchestrators?
 What if I have multiple pipelines of data ingestion that I want to make?

 How do I orchestrate the orchestrators?
-By making another orchestrator of course!
+We need another orchestrator of course!
+Here's a simplified version of my code.

 ```csharp
 [FunctionName("MainDownloadOrchestrator_TimerStart")]